full-time-vs-part-time-student-what-are-the-differences

 employment

 Even full-time students can work, although they might need more flexible work schedules.
-If you attend school full-time, you may be more inclined to work after school, on the weekends, or over the holidays when you don’t have class.
+If you attend school full-time, you are more inclined to work after school, on the weekends, or over the holidays when you don’t have class.

-Due to having more free time outside of class, you might be able to finish internships during the semester.
-Your internship might help you obtain practical experience if you use what you’re learning in your classes there.
+Due to having more free time outside of class, you can finish internships during the semester.
+Internships help you obtain practical experience if you use what you’re learning in your classes there.

 You can finish internships while on break in the summer or winter if you’re a full-time student.
 Most of these internships are full-time, allowing you to spend whole workdays learning about the organization’s standard duties and processes.